evanbigbie/linear-regression-single-feature-2-of-2/README.md

 This is from an undergrad ML course assignment.
 Instructions:

 > Two files, “train.csv” and “test.csv” are provided.
-Please put down the following information after training: w0 = w1 =
+Please put down the following information after training:<br/>w0 =<br/>w1 =

 > A file, “housing_train.csv”  is provided.
 Once you finish training, please predict for the following house: x =